mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - Do not resolve comments, let the reviewer do this.

 ## Reviewers
-- Check for outstanding PRs at the start of your day.
 - Request changes if you want another look at the PR before it is merged.
 - Resolve your own comments, do not resolve anyone else's.
-- If you approve the PR, merge it unless someone else has requested changes.
 - If the branch needs to be updated before merging (because it's out-of-date with the `master` branch), do so, as long as the action can be performed automatically.
 Otherwise, ask the Author to handle it.

+### Maintainers
+- Check for outstanding PRs at least **once a day**.
+- Review core team PRs within 1 work day, community PRs within 3 days.
+- If you approve the PR, merge it unless someone else has requested changes.
+  - If the person who has requested changes is unavailable, merge the PR anyway.
 - Always merge using merge commits, never squash or rebase (the GitHub interface should disable squash and rebase, but check just in case).

 # Reading